inkdevhub/swanky-node/README.md

 ```bash
 ./target/release/swanky-node
 ```
-If you want to run node with non-persist chain state mode, use tmp option.
+If you want to run the node with non-persist mode, use tmp option.
 ```
 ./target/release/swanky-node --tmp
 # or